antonycourtney/tabli/src/NOTES.md

 OK, time to cut and ship.
 TODO:
-  - change cursor on header buttons
+X change cursor on header buttons

 -   better screenshots for Chrome Web Store
 -   ? dnd on closed windows?
-  -
+-   dnd bug with active tab indicator not updating!
+Happens when moving currently active tab in window.
+-   need to move audibleIcon to SVG!

+?
+Try pruning unused TS exports (particularly in, say, cssStyles) using something like ts-prune.